 We provide opportunities for integrated basic science and clinical training at each point in the MD/PhD Combined Degree Program.
-MD/PhD students in the pre-clinical basic sciences attend specially designed classes during the M1 and M2 years that are taught by faulty with extensive research experience, including the MD/PhD Co-Directors).
+MD/PhD students in the pre-clinical basic sciences attend specially designed MD/PhD specific courses during the M1 and M2 years that are taught by faculty with extensive research experience, including the MD/PhD Co-Directors.
 These sessions challenge our students to design potential research Aims based on actual clinical cases, foster a sense of community, and establish a close working relationship between our students and faculty.
-Students in their graduate years shadow attending clinical reasoning seminars, are assigned to an individual resident mentor, and learn to integrate laboratory and clinical work with their unique research interests.
+Students in their graduate years shadow attending, attend clinical reasoning seminars, are assigned to an individual resident mentor, and learn to integrate laboratory and clinical work with their unique research interests.

 Physician-Scientists represent a vital link between cutting edge biomedical science and clinical practice.
 We strive to support, challenge and generate leaders to build an integrated community between cutting edge biomedical research and sound clinical practice.

 Throughout this training experience, students in our program attend scientific and social events designed to identify ideal mentors that will foster their professional development and promote strong leadership skills.

 The Boston University Chobanian & Avedisian School of Medicine MD/PhD Program is committed to providing access and accommodations to all applicants, as needed.
 We strive to ensure that all applicants with disabilities are provided reasonable accommodations throughout their application process.
 For more information, please refer to the Boston University Graduate Medical Sciences Disability and Access Services page.